What the statewide ballot proposal could mean for LGBTQ rights in New York

 The opposite side of the ballot will feature Proposal 1, or the Equal Rights Amendment, which asks voters to approve or reject an amendment to the Equal Protection of the Law clause of the state constitution — specifically Section 11 of the State Bill of Rights.

 “No person shall be denied the equal protection of the laws of this state or any subdivision thereof,” the proposed amendment states.
-“No person shall, because of race, color, ethnicity, national origin, age, disability, creed, or religion, or sex, including sexual orientation, gender identity, gender expression, pregnancy, pregnancy outcomes, and reproductive healthcare and autonomy, be subjected to any discrimination in his or her their civil rights by any other person or by any firm, corporation, or institution, or by the state or any agency or subdivision of the state pursuant to law.”
+“No person shall, because of race, color, ethnicity, national origin, age, disability, creed, or religion, or sex, including sexual orientation, gender identity, gender expression, pregnancy, pregnancy outcomes, and reproductive healthcare and autonomy, be subjected to any discrimination in their civil rights by any other person or by any firm, corporation, or institution, or by the state or any agency or subdivision of the state pursuant to law.”

 The ballot proposal represents the latest effort to bolster protections for LGBTQ individuals and pregnant people in the aftermath of the Supreme Court’s reversal of Roe v.
 Wade.
 New York State installed protections on the basis of sexual orientation in 2002 through the passage of the Sexual Orientation Nondiscrimination Act (SONDA), but those safeguards did not extend to transgender and non-binary New Yorkers.
 It took nearly two more decades for the state to finally pass the Gender Expression Non-Discrimination Act (GENDA) in 2019 to make gender identity and expression a protected class in the state’s human rights and hate crimes laws.